novemberde/novemberde.github.io/content/post/2025/03/03/cursor-user-data.md

 I've been using Cursor for a while and found it to be an excellent IDE.
 However, when working on projects that require multiple programming languages, I often experience performance issues with the IDE becoming sluggish.
 This reduces my productivity, so I've been searching for a way to use different IDE setups for each language.

+# Using Profiles

+In Cursor(VSCode based IDE), you can use Profiles to apply different settings for each language.
+This method doesn't involve using different settings for each language, but rather using different profiles for each language.

+Press `cmd+shift+p` and select `>Profiles: New Profile...` to create a profile:

+Once created, press `cmd+shift+p` again and select `>Profiles: Switch Profile...` to choose the profile you created:

+This allows you to set up an independent environment with a dedicated profile for your project.

+# Using user-data-dir

 I discovered that you can accomplish this by using the `--user-data-dir` flag.
 This flag allows you to specify a different user data directory for each language configuration.

 For example, if you want to use Cursor for different programming languages, you can run these commands: